ThomasProg/Prog-A-to-Z/content/Basics/ExecutionOrder/_index.md

 In other programming languages, backlines and spaces are actually ignored.\
 To separate instructions, we use the ";" character.\
-Instructions are ran from left to right.\
+Instructions are running from left to right.\
 However, since backlines are ignored, writing from top to bottom also work, as long as we put the ";" character after each instruction.

 \